SVCE-ACM/A-December-of-Algorithms-2020/README.md

   #### Problem
   - You are given with a list of manufacturing dates of each ice cream and also a list of days for the expiry of each ice cream from the date of manufacturing.
   - On a given date find the number of ice creams spoiled.
-  - You may assume that all the dates are in `DD/MM/YYYY` format.
+You may assume that all the dates are in `DD/MM/YYYY` format.
-  - If an ice cream expires on the given day then the ice cream is not spoiled.
-  - You may assume that all months have only 30 days.
+  - If an Ice Cream expires on the given day then the ice cream is not spoiled.
+You may assume that all months have only `30` days.

   <img src="https://media.giphy.com/media/uUs14eCA2SBgs/giphy-downsized.gif" height=250/>